 The Hazard:

 A laborer is guiding an excavator into position when the operator loses sight of him.
 The worker is pinned between the machine and a concrete barrier.
-Heavy equipment—including forklifts and excavators—is involved in a significant share of Caught-In/Between incidents.
+Heavy equipment, such as excavators, is involved in a major share of Caught-In/Between incidents.

 Operator certification and refresher training